gvwilson/thirdbit/src/fiction/cloudherd/index.md

 there's no telling what might—"

 The sergeant cleared his throat.
-"Actually, honored, it wasn't His Majesty who sent us."
+"Actually, honored, it wasn't the king who sent us."
-Noxy's breath caught caught
+Noxy's breath caught caught.
-as one of the soldiers positioned himself behind Yangyal, his hand falling to the hilt of his sword.
+One of the soldiers had positioned himself behind Yangyal, his hand falling to the hilt of his sword.

 The whole village held its breath.